Springe zum Hauptinhalt

 1. Viruses are malicious programs that can replicate themselves by attaching to other files or programs.
 They spread when these infected files are shared or executed.
 Viruses can cause various damage, such as corrupting or deleting files, disrupting system operations, or even rendering a system inoperable.

-2. Worms are self-replicating malware that can spread across networks without needing a host file or program.
+2. Computer worms are self-replicating malware that can spread across networks without needing a host file or program.
 They exploit security vulnerabilities in network protocols, email systems, or operating systems to propagate.
 Worms can consume network resources, slow down network performance, and carry out other malicious activities.

 4. Ransomware is a type of malware that encrypts a victim's files or locks them out of their own system until a ransom is paid.
 It typically spreads through malicious email attachments, infected downloads, or by exploiting vulnerabilities.
 Ransomware attacks can be highly disruptive, affecting individuals, businesses, and even critical infrastructure.